FabricMC/fabric-docs/develop/entities/attributes.md

     new AttributeModifier(
         ResourceLocation.fromNamespaceAndPath(ExampleMod.MOD_ID, "increased_range"), // the ID of your modifier, should be static so it can be removed
-        8, // how much to modify it AttributeModifier.Operation.ADD_VALUE // what operator to use, should it add to the stat or multiply it ));
+        8, // how much to modify it AttributeModifier.Operation.ADD_VALUE // what operator to use, see below ));
 ```

+The following operators are available:

+- `ADD_VALUE` - Adds the value of the modifier to the attribute's base value
+- `ADD_MULTIPLIED_BASE` - Multiplies the value of the modifier to the attribute's base value, and then adds it to the total value.
+- `ADD_MULTIPLIED_TOTAL` - Adds 1 to the value of the attribute modifier, and then multiplies the attribute's value by the total value of the attribute after addition and multiplication of the base value occur.

 Once you have access to the attribute value, you can use it in your entity's AI.